simonnickel/snap-navigation/README.md

 ### macOS: TabView with .sidebarAdaptable does not maintain state of Tab / Sidebar Item.
 Decision: Did not find a way to maintain the navigation state, not worth it at the moment.
 Reconsider in the future.

+### AppDestinations + Navigator: Navigator Actions via Environment do not support a generic constraint to a Destination Type.
+Decision: Implementation is possible, but causes a lot of boilerplate and redundancy.
+Left it out for now to encourage using different Destination enums for Features.

 // TODO: Define FullScreenCover as additional PresentationStyle, which can only be present once as last item with a path to show, no modals.
 (Or even with its own complete SnapNavigationView and State).